-Services that are covered for you What you must pay when you get these services Over-the-Counter (OTC) items In-Network: You are eligible for a \$100 monthly benefit to be used toward the purchase of over-the-counter (OTC) health and wellness products available through our CarePlus designated pharmacies and other approved dispensing stations. \$0 copayment Please contact Member Services for additional benefit details or to obtain an order form.
-Partial hospitalization services In-Network: "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Mental Health Services \$0 copayment - Partial Hospitalization Prior authorization is required for partial hospitalization services.
-Physical exam (Routine) In addition to the Annual Wellness Visit or the "Welcome to Medicare" physical exam, you are covered for the following exam once per year: Comprehensive preventive medicine evaluation and management, including an age and gender appropriate history, examination, and counseling/anticipatory guidance/risk factor reduction interventions Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those services separately.
-In-Network: Routine Physical Exams \$0 copayment - PCP's Office Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including for: primary care physician services.
-You have the option of receiving these services either through an in-person visit or via telehealth.
-If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
-You may use a phone, computer, tablet, or other video technology.
-In-Network: Provider and Professional Services \$0 copayment - PCP's Office - Specialist's Office Advanced Imaging Services \$0 copayment - PCP's Office - Specialist's Office Surgery Services \$0 copayment - PCP's Office - Specialist's Office Burgery Services \$0 copayment - PCP's Office - Specialist's Office - Specialist's Office
+Services that are covered for you What you must pay when you get these services In addition to the Annual Wellness Visit or the "Welcome to Medicare" physical exam, you are covered for the following exam once per year: deductibles for the services listed in this section.
+Comprehensive preventive medicine evaluation and management, including an age and gender appropriate history, examination, and counseling/anticipatory guidance/risk factor reduction interventions In Network: Routine Physical Exams • \$0 copayment - PCP's Office Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those services separately.
+Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Authorization may be required.
+Contact the plan for details.
+Depending on your level of Medicaid eligibility, you may not be responsible for the copayments, coinsurances, or deductibles for the services listed in this section.
+In Network: Provider and Professional Services \$0 copayment PCP's Office Specialist's Office Advanced Imaging Services \$0 copayment PCP's Office Specialist's Office Surgery Services \$0 copayment PCP's Office Specialist's Office Surgery Services \$0 copayment PCP's Office Specialist's Office Surgery Services \$0 copayment PCP's Office Specialist's Office Specialist's Office Specialist's Office Specialist's Office Podiatry services Depending on your level of Madiagid aligibility your manuage Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Medicaid eligibility, you may not be responsible for the copayments, coinsurances, or deductibles for the services listed in this section.